-We partnered with third-party specialists and followed the Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard to expand our carbon emissions reporting to include our Scope 3 emissions, including our value chain's upstream and downstream activities, using 2020 data.
+We partnered with third-party ESG specialists and followed the Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard, to expand our carbon emissions reporting to include our Scope 3 emissions, including our value chain's upstream and downstream activities.
+Scope 3 reporting has 15 reporting categories under the GHG protocol.
+A total of eight of the categories apply to City Pub Group.